BabylonJS/Extensions/GIFExporter/README.md

     const engine = new BABYLON.Engine(canvas, true, { preserveDrawingBuffer: true });
     ```

-4. Creat an instance of the GIF Exporter using the `engine` and an `options` object:
+4. Create an instance of the GIF Exporter using the `engine` and an `options` object:

     - `options` is an object that consist of `delay: number` and `duration: number`
       ```javascript